davidjrichardson/davidjrichardson.github.io/_posts/2015-08-09-literature.md

 fa-icon: book
 ---

+### Usage

+Instructions on how to get started with the cluster will be available on the Centre of Scientific Computing Wiki pages in due course.

+### Benchmarking

 Literature associated with the benchmarking process of Chiron can be found below:

 * _On Big Data Benchmarking_.
 Rui Han and Xiaoyi Lu.
 Available on [arXiv](http://arxiv.org/abs/1402.5194),
 * _Identifying Dwarfs Workloads in Big Data Analytics_.
 Wanling Gao, Chunjie Luo, Jianfeng Zhan, Hainan Ye, Xiwen He, Lei Wang, Yuqing Zhu and Xinhui Tian.
 Available on [arXiv](http://arxiv.org/abs/1505.06872v1).

+### Optimisation for accelerators

 Literature related to the optimisation of data analytics to accelerators can be found below: